-Red Horse - Pink Lemonade - Black Horse - Royal Pimms - White Horse Tea - Passion Fruit Fizz - Pink Horse - Horse of a Different Color - Raspberry Margarita - White Horse Cosmo - Remember this Summer - Tropical Horse - Raspberry Mojito - Windsor Truffle - White Horse Bloody Mary - Peach Sangria by the pitcher or by the glass
+Red Horse - Pink Lemonade - Black Horse - Royal Pimms - Ginger Horse - Chamomile Gin Tea - Passion Fruit Fizz - Pink Horse - Horse of a Different Color - Mango Margarita - White Horse Cosmo - Remember this Summer - Tropical Horse - Raspberry Champagne Mojito - Windsor Truffle - Queens Guard - Adult Milkshake - Summer Song - Lucky Duck - Tipsy Tea - White Horse Bloody Mary - PEACH or RED WINE SANGRIA by the pitcher or by the glass

 Open 7 days for lunch and dinner from 11 to 10

 Shop-Logo- tee shirts 15 - Sweat Shirts 24 - Front and Back Logo shirt with 1920 m/c girl 28 - Hoodie 28 -hats 12 - Doggie Tee Shirt 15 - Beer or wine glass 10 - pub sauce 12oz 6 - Chip Pot 15 -